 - 1. National Telemedicine Guidelines.
 Available at: http://bit.ly/33QArGL. - 2.
 Singapore Medical Council Ethical Code and Ethical Guidelines.
-Available at: http://bit.ly/2AxPyYU. - 3.
+Available at: bit.ly/2AxPyYU. - 3.
 Visitor Resource Pamphlet, February 2020.

-I wish to acknowledge the input and guidance from the SMA Centre for Medical Ethics and Professionalism (SMA CMEP), as well as other professional bodies in the preparation of this working guide.
+I wish to acknowledge the input and guidance from the SMA CMEP, as well as other professional bodies, in the preparation of this working guide.